ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 ## Creating a map using ggmap

 For this part of the tutorial we are going to create a map showing the spatial extent of 2 species of bird.
 Rueppell's Vulture (_Gyps rueppellii_) feeds on large mammalian carrion and the African Penguin (_Spheniscus demersus_) feeds on small marine fish, it's probable that they have distinct spatial patterns, we shall see!
-We will use species occurence data from the <a href="http://www.gbif.org/">Global Biodiversity Information Facility (GBIF)</a>, which you have already downloaded and unzipped from the repository (ADD LINK!) for this tutorial.
+We will use species occurence data from the <a href="http://www.gbif.org/">Global Biodiversity Information Facility (GBIF)</a>, which you have already downloaded and unzipped from [the repository](https://github.com/ourcodingclub/CC-6-Maps) for this tutorial.

 First, import the data we need, `Gyps_rueppellii_GBIF.csv` and `Spheniscus_dermersus_GBIF.csv`: